 Seat pitch starts at 30 inches in economy class on the narrow-body jets in this carrier’s fleet, and built-in video options vary depending on the plane, according to SeatGuru.
 On wide-body jets, pitch starts at 31 inches in economy class, and coach seats offer on-demand TV.

-The airline allows passengers to bring a personal item and one standard carry-on bag fee free.
+The airline allows passengers to bring a personal item and one standard carry-on bag fee-free.
 Domestic checked-bag charges start at $25 for economy class ticket holders.
-However, you can save money on baggage fees by using these tips.